SpenceKonde/AVR_Research/SIB.md

 It appears that Dx-series parts have identifiers starting with KV0, and tinyAVR and Ex have values starting with 59B for tinyAVR and 59F for Ex, confirming that the Ex-series are not Dx-series parts that have evolved to have lower pincounts, but tinyAVR series parts that are evolving in the direction of more expansive features.

 ### Table notes:
-Cases where pieces of the 5-digit codes can easily be deduced have been and ?'s left in place of the unknown letters.
+* Cases where pieces of the 5-digit codes can easily be deduced have been and ?'s left in place of the unknown letters.
-Cases where we know the P (always), D (non- 0/1), or OSC value (always 3M2) have been filled in, as have cases where there isnt any question about the what the family will be (so some DA/DB are left as ?'s, since they are inconsistent in how they justify the "AVR" (`    AVR` vs `AVR    `, the first of them being the result you get when you take "megaAVR" or "tinyAVR" and replace the first four letters with spaces.
+* Cases where we know the P (always), D (non- 0/1), or OSC value (always 3M2) have been filled in, as have cases where there isnt any question about the what the family will be (so some DA/DB are left as ?'s, since they are inconsistent in how they justify the "AVR" (`    AVR` vs `AVR    `, the first of them being the result you get when you take "megaAVR" or "tinyAVR" and replace the first four letters with spaces.
+* On all parts except 0/1 tinyAVRs it is known that the parts use OCD v1 not v0.
+It is not yet known if any of them advanced to OCDv1.
+* NVM numbers are 0: paged write without NRWW and fully mapped flash.
+1: Not used (if I was guessing, I'd say they were toying with the possibility of releasing a device with paged writes, no RWW/NRWW, but with too much flash to fit it all in the data space) 2: AVR Dx-series word writes (the good NVMCTRL), 3: AVR Ex-series (paged writes with NRWW/RWW support)

 ## Help understand these by submitting of the strings like the ones in the second column.
 It will be printed by SerialUPDI when any programming atempt is made and verbose outout in, and will show info for the connected target chip) (so you can test thiserialUPDI from the currently connected target (so you can select, say, a tiny412, and then go through the whole AVR DX series or something attempting to program and getting that string in the second column above - al I need is the string and the part number of the device connected)
 To gather the data, it is sufficient to attempt a SerialUPDI upload to a correctly wired chip that is not the one you have selected in the IDE - the IDE will always print this in verbose mode before it gets to where it rejects a programming attempt targeting a different part